Samsung Galaxy Fold review

 Rear camera: 16MP + 12MP + 12MP

-The key to Galaxy Fold's book-like foldable design is a 20-part, dual-axis locking hinge that prevents the display from over-extending past 180 degrees.
-Whereas the screen is delicate, the hinge feels as if it's been meticulously engineered to withstand abuse.
+The key to the Galaxy Fold's book-like foldable design is a 20-part, dual-axis locking hinge that prevents the display from overextending past 180 degrees.
+Whereas the screen is delicate, the hinge feels like it's been meticulously engineered to withstand abuse.

-Opening and closing the Fold feels buttery smooth, and it always ends in a satisfying magnetic click, like you've just closed up a book.
+Opening and closing the Fold feels buttery smooth, and closing it ends with a satisfying magnetic click, like you've just closed up a book.
 Remember what it was like to hang up on people with a flip phone or even an old telephone?
-That feeling is coming back.
-Only, now, you'll probably swallow them up in a video call.
+That feeling is back – only now, you'll probably swallow them up in a video call.

 Also coming back is smartphone heft.
-Folded, it's 17.1mm thick and weighs 276g.
-To compare, the big-and-heavy Note 10 Plus is 7.9mm and 196g.
-It isn't hard to slip into jeans, unlike what people may lead you to believe, and it's narrower think you think.
-It'll even fit into tight yet deep jacket pockets that today's phones can't fit into.
-It'll look as if you're carrying two phones back-to-back no matter what, though.
+In its folded state, the Galaxy Fold is 17.1mm thick and weighs 276g; for comparison, the big-and-heavy Note 10 Plus is just 7.9mm and 196g.
+However, it's narrower than you might think, and despite its thickness it isn't hard to slip into a jeans pocket – it'll even fit into tight-yet-deep jacket pockets that other phones can't fit into, although there's no escaping the fact that it'll look like you're packing two phones back-to-back.

 Unfolded, it's a reasonable 7.6mm thick.
-You'll find a fingerprint sensor, power/Bixby key, and volume rocker on the right (all accessible open or closed), and two speakers at the top and bottom.
-It's easy to cover up these powerful Dolby Atmos stereo speakers when playing games or watching videos in landscape orientation.
-Pro tip: instead of uncomfortably choking up your grip, try rotating the Fold 180 degrees - most apps will rotate just fine.
+You'll find a fingerprint sensor, power/Bixby key, and volume rocker on the right (all accessible when the Fold is open or closed), and two speakers at the top and bottom.
+It's easy to cover up these powerful Dolby Atmos stereo speakers when you're playing games or watching videos in landscape orientation.
+Pro tip: instead of uncomfortably choking up your grip, try rotating the Fold 180 degrees – most apps will rotate just fine.

-Closed, an all-glass design envelopes the phone's outside.
-Glass is slippery, but we found its folded size to be so easy to grasp, we didn't feel the need to use the two-piece Aramid Fiber case that came in the box.
-That's what struck us the most in our testing.
-Everything else about the Fold has a vibe of "this is futuristic".
-The narrow size, however, took us back to a time when phones were easy to hold in one hand.
+When it's closed, an all-glass design envelopes the phone's outside.
+The glass is slippery, but we found its folded size so easy to grasp that we didn't feel the need to use the two-piece Aramid Fiber case that came in the box.
+This ease of handling is one of the things that struck us the most in our testing – while everything else about the Fold has a futuristic vibe, its narrow size took us back to a time when phones were easy to hold in one hand.

 If you love big screens, but are tired of juggling big phones, this is the biggest phone we've tested... and smallest (recent phone) at the same time.
-It's an idea over 10 years in the making and, as Samsung likes to say, went through 1,000 different prototypes.
+It's an idea that's been more than 10 years in the making and, as Samsung likes to say, went through 1,000 different prototypes.
 It's not a bad start, but there's surely more innovation to come.

 Screen